 Many programs also require references from former professors, academic advisors, mentors, and employers who can provide a meaningful assessment of your character and ability to complete graduate-level studies.

-While most programs don’t request standardized test scores (LSAT, GRE, etc.) they do require current resumes or curriculum vitae.
-This allows the admissions committee to view all of your professional and academic experiences, including volunteer work and honors and awards.
+While most programs don’t request standardized test scores (LSAT, GRE, etc.), they do require current resumes or curriculum vitae.
+This allows the admissions committee to view all of your professional and academic experiences, including volunteer work, honors, and awards.

 MLS programs are unique in that they allow you to design your master’s degree in legal studies to fit your professional goals and interests.
-However, you must also complete several required courses, such as:
+You must also complete several required courses, such as:

-- Introduction to U.S. Law and the Legal System: This course explores how law is found, made, and changed in the U.S., touching on various sources, statutes, and regulations, including common law, constitutional law, case law, and interpreting enacted laws.
+- Introduction to US Law and the Legal System: This course explores how law is found, made, and changed in the US, covering sources, statutes, regulations, and case law, including common law, constitutional law, and the interpretation of enacted laws.

 - Legal Research and Writing for Non-Lawyers: This course covers writing styles and formats for effective communication with government regulatory bodies, lawyers, and other legal professionals.

-- Introduction to Legal Reasoning: This course helps you understand how to think like a lawyer by reading and analyzing cases and statutes.
+- Introduction to Legal Reasoning: This course helps you think like a lawyer by reading and analyzing cases and statutes.
 The goal is to understand how the law is used to predict answers to legal questions.

 - Procedure: In this course, you’ll study the way legal rights are enforced in civil, criminal, and administrative law.
-You’ll also learn the American common law system (torts, contracts, property) and constitutional law.
+You’ll also learn the American standard law system (torts, contracts, property) and constitutional law.

-- Ethics/Professional Responsibility: A must-have for understanding the nuances of the legal system and the many ethical dilemmas that exist, this course familiarizes you with everything from attorney-client relationships to conflicts of interest to confidentiality to the duties of courts.
+- Ethics and Professional Responsibility: A must-have for understanding the nuances of the legal system and the many ethical dilemmas that exist, this course familiarizes you with everything from attorney-client relationships to conflicts of interest to confidentiality to the duties of courts.

-After covering the basics of U.S. law, you can then choose a specialization if you wish to (though this is not a requirement of most programs).
+After covering the basics of US law, you can choose a specialization if you wish (though most programs do not require this).
 Most students choose to focus their master’s degree in legal studies on an area that relates to their profession or the industry.

-While most MLS programs offer several concentrations from which to choose, some allow students to design their own specialization, which involves working with an academic advisor and customizing their degree so that it best fits their professional and personal goals.
+While most MLS programs offer several concentrations from which to choose, some allow students to design their own specialization, which involves working with an academic advisor to customize their degree so it best fits their professional and personal goals.

 Some examples of MLS specializations include: